Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 A gondola ride can seem like a touristy and expensive pastime to many.
 And they’re right.
 On the other hand, a gondola ride is a part of Venice and it takes you to places you don’t normally get to see.

 Most of the gondolas can be found near the main attractions.
 Do you find a lot of them?
 It’s only a fraction of how many gondolas used to be here.
 In the 17th and 18th centuries there were 10,000 gondolas in the canals of Venice.
-Today there are 400 of them and they are used primarily for tourist purposes.
+Today there are less than 300 of them and they are primarily used for tourist purposes.

 From 11th century, gondolas were the main form of transport and until the mid-20th century, the Venetians used them daily.
-The rates for boating are regulated by the City.
+Cruise rates are regulated by the City, so it is not possible to negotiate a lower price.

 The most famous and largest canal in Venice.
 The Grand Canal is 4 km long and separates one half of Venice from the other.

-The canal can be crossed by one of the bridges (see next point) or by vaporetti (water buses) or traghetti (large gondolas, ferries mainly for workers).
+You can cross the canal by one of the bridges (see next point) or by vaporetti (water buses), water taxis, gondolas or traghetti (large gondolas, ferries mainly for workers).

-For us I recommend to choose vaporetti – line 1 or 2.
+For us I recommend to choose vaporetto – line 1 or 2.
 These will take you past the most famous sights in Venice – Palazzo Ca´d´Oro, Gallerie dell´Accademia, Palazzo Ca´Rezzonico, Santa Maria della Salute and more.
-You’ll see Venice from a completely different angle and it’s definitely worth it.

 The most famous and oldest bridge in front of the Grand Canal.
 And also the most iconic and photographed.
 That’s the Rialto Bridge, where there’s a queue for most of the day to get your photo taken.